w3c/web-advertising/support_for_advertising_use_cases.md

 E(conversion-value | impression) = E(conversion-value | conversion) * P(conversion | click) * P(click | impression)

-## Multiple targets optimization (visits, registrations, sales, etc.)
+## Multiple target optimization (visits, registrations, sales, etc.)

-Advertisers may want to track and attribute multiple natures of "conversions".
-Indeed many advertiser don't only focus on sales but also on visits, leads, etc.
+Advertisers may want to track and attribute multiple types of "conversion".
+Indeed many advertisers don't only focus on sales but also on visits, leads, etc.

 ## Audience Selling

 Some actors on the internet are able to build custom audiences, revealing strong user intent.
-A business model is to sell these audiences to advertisers/brands for targetting purposes.
+A business model is to sell these audiences to advertisers/brands for targeting purposes.

 ## CRM Targeting